Updates (October 2025 to December 2025)

 Univariate

 Each widget consists of a set of attributes that you can use to view the data according to your requirements.
 For more information on these attributes and the widgets, see Widgets.
 Also, apart from adding widgets, you can carry out multiple actions in a dashboard.
-For more information, see the below sections.
+For more information, see the sections below.

 By default, the data in the dashboards is shown for the Last 1 day across All Environments.
 You can modify these settings to display the analytics according to your requirements.
 For example, let us say you wish to view the analytics for the Sandbox environment for the last month.
 Then, from the top right corner of the Dashboard, you can select Sandbox from the Environments drop-down and Custom from the Duration drop-down.
 Further, you can specify the date and time range for Traceable to show the analytics.
 The data in the widgets is changed to show the analytics according to your selected settings.